kirshan-tx/song-recommender/README.md

 # Spotify Song Recommender
 Building a song recommender based off the spotify song features of my listening history.

-According to Spotify's Wrapped for 2020, I was in the **top 0.5 %** of J. Cole's listeners. #realcoleworld.
+According to Spotify's Wrapped for 2020, I was in the top 0.5 % of J. Cole's listeners. #realcoleworld.
 However, spotify has a plethora of songs by millions of artists available and I feel like I am missing out and should explore new songs.
-I created a classifier to predict if I would like a song or not.
+So I decided to create a **song recommender to help me classify whether I would like the new song or not**.

 ## Data
 - StreamingHistory.json - personal listening history provided by spotify
 - [tracks.csv](https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks?select=tracks.csv) - dataset containing audio features of around 600k songs from kaggle

-### spotipy
+### Spotipy
 [Spotipy](https://spotipy.readthedocs.io) - a lightweight python library for the Spotify Web API - was used to obtain audio features of missing songs.

 ## Spotify Song Features